 Sales tax and excise tax: Here’s why you need one solution for both

 Some companies are required to collect sales and use tax.
 Others must instead collect and remit excise tax.
+Understanding sales tax vs excise tax is the first step towards determining your compliance obligations.
 But what happens when a business is liable for both?

-When a purchase involves both excise tax and sales and use tax, the calculations are far from simple.
-In industries like oil and gas or tobacco, a single transaction can cause a tangle of complications as software systems work to sort out numerous rules, rates, and requirements.
-There is significant room for error, which can lead to miscalculations, inaccurate reporting, audit risk, fines, and penalties.
+When a purchase involves both sales and use tax and excise tax, the calculations are far from simple.
+In industries like oil and gas or tobacco, a single transaction can cause a tangle of complications as software systems work out numerous rules, rates, and requirements.
+There’s plenty of room for error, which can lead to miscalculations, inaccurate reporting, audit risk, fines, and penalties.

-However, businesses can efficiently manage the requirements of today’s complex and ever-evolving dual taxation landscape with a single, SaaS-based software solution for both excise tax and sales and use tax.
-A combined solution helps ensure highly accurate and timely rates and rules, improved reporting, and a lower maintenance burden.
+However, businesses can efficiently manage the requirements of a dual taxation landscape with a single solution for both sales and use tax and excise tax.
+This can help to ensure accurate rates and rules, improved reporting, and a lower maintenance burden.

 Sales tax vs. excise tax calculation: What’s the difference?